Renters Insurance

 Why renters insurance is a smart option

-If your son or daughter owns unusually expensive items, like a rare piece of jewelry or artwork, a separate insurance rider may be necessary.
+If your son or daughter owns unusually expensive items, like a rare piece of jewelry or artwork, they may need additional coverage often called an insurance rider.